 3.3.2 Production and Deployment Phase

-At Milestone C the decision is made as to whether the program will proceed into the Production and Deployment Phase.
+At Milestone C, the decision is made to proceed into the Production and Deployment Phase.
 The purpose of the Production and Deployment Phase is to achieve an operational capability that satisfies mission needs.
 A program may be structured with either one or two major decision points for this phase.
 The MDA for Milestone C will decide if the program will enter LRIP or FRP.
 The target MRL for LRIP is 8 while the target is 9 for FRP.

-If LRIP is required, to the extent practical, this production effort should be performed in a manner that uses designs, tooling, materials, components, facilities, and personnel that are representative of the FRP environment.
+If LRIP is required, to the extent practical, this production effort should be performed in a manner that uses designs, tooling, materials, components, facilities, and personnel that are representative of the production environment.
 The FRP decision requires that manufacturing risk is understood and that the manufacturing processes for the system be capable, in statistical control, and affordable.
 Prior to the FRP decision, a manufacturing readiness assessment should be conducted to ensure any outstanding risks will not impact the ability of the program to deliver FRP requirements.

-Assessments of manufacturing readiness may be used to capture manufacturing product documentation.
-It is a best practice to incorporate the preservation of such manufacturing product technical data packages in the Data Management Strategy.

 Conducting Assessments of Manufacturing Readiness